Michal-Turbanski/GraphQLArticle/README.md

 }
 ```

-In this function we edit movie with particular id, and we can specify if we want to chage only one field or many fields.
+In this function we edit movie with particular id, and we can specify if we want to change only one field or many fields.
 As a response we return movie with given id.

 ![Apollo explorer update mutation](images/apollo_explorer_update_mutation.png)

 As you can see everything is working as expected.
-We change movie with `id = 2` and we change only the title.
+We changed movie with `id = 2` and we changed only the title.

 ## Source code
-All source code from this course you can find [here](https://github.com/Michal-Turbanski/GraphQLArticle)
+All the source code from this article you can find [here](https://github.com/Michal-Turbanski/GraphQLArticle).

 ## Summary
 In this article, I wanted to discuss the basics of working with graphQL and show that it can be an interesting alternative to REST API.
 I really hope you enjoyed and you hopefully feel comfortable now with the basics of this technology.
 Thanks!